openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 transformations and operations implementation**.

-The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes), provides API to perform safe and predictable graph manipulations and adds operation semantic to the graph.
+The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes), provides API to perform safe and predictable graph manipulations, and adds operation semantic to the graph.
 This is achieved with introduction of concepts of ports and connections.
 This chapter is dedicated to the Model Optimizer Graph API and does not cover other two non-recommended APIs.

 ### Ports <a name="intro-ports"></a>
-An operation semantic describes how many inputs and outputs the operation have.
+An operation semantic describes how many inputs and outputs the operation has.
 For example, operations [Parameter](../../../ops/infrastructure/Parameter_1.md) and [Const](../../../ops/infrastructure/Constant_1.md) have no inputs and have one output, operation [ReLU](../../../ops/activation/ReLU_1.md) has one input and one output, operation [Split](../../../ops/movement/Split_1.md) has 2 inputs and variable number of outputs depending on the value of the attribute `num_splits`.

-Each operation node in the graph (an instance of the `Node` class) has 0 or more input and output ports (instances of the `mo.graph.port.Port` class). `Port` object has several attributes:
+Each operation node in the graph (an instance of the `Node` class) has 0 or more input and output ports (instances of the `mo.graph.port.Port` class).
+The `Port` object has several attributes:
 * `node` - the instance of the `Node` object the port belongs to.
 * `idx` - the port number.
 Input and output ports are numbered independently starting from `0`.
-Thus operation [ReLU](../../../ops/activation/ReLU_1.md) has one input port (with index `0`) and one output port (with index `0`).
+Thus, operation [ReLU](../../../ops/activation/ReLU_1.md) has one input port (with index `0`) and one output port (with index `0`).
 * `type` - the type of the port.
 Could be equal to either `"in"` or `"out"`.
-* `data` - the object which should be used to get attributes of the corresponding data node.
+* `data` - the object that should be used to get attributes of the corresponding data node.
 This object has methods `get_shape()` / `set_shape()` and `get_value()` / `set_value()` to get/set shape/value of the corresponding data node.
 For example, `in_port.data.get_shape()` returns an input shape of a tensor connected to input port `in_port` (`in_port.type == 'in'`), `out_port.data.get_value()` returns a value of a tensor produced from output port `out_port`